mecid/mecid.github.io/_posts/2020-07-29-using-mapkit-with-swiftui.md

 3. *showsUserLocation* is the boolean parameter that allows us to control whenever we want to show the user's current location on the map or not.
 Remember that you have to request permission to access the location.
 4. *userTrackingMode* is the way to configure map tracking mode.
 It describes whenever we want to follow the user as soon as location changes.

-There is another initializer for the map view that accepts *MKMapRect* instead of *MKCoordinateRegion* to control the visible part of the map.

 #### Annotations
 We usually use map screens to display the points of interest in our apps.
 SwiftUI allows us to place the annotations on the map by using simple views.
 To provide annotation items, we have to use another initializer that accepts the random access collection of identifiable elements.